chibuezeishionwu/PortfolioRebuild/README.md

 * Web APIs and
 * External APIs

-To acheive a professional look that shows:
+To achieve a professional look that shows:

 * Responsiveness
 * Advanced CSS Positioning and Layout